8483/notes/topics/startupMarketingAdvertising.md

 -   **Do not turn on "Campaign Budget Optimization".
 This is important.**
 -   **Turn off "Advantage Custom Audience".**
 -   Works best with a warm audience (previously interacted with you), but can use cold.
-It's importantn to aim for an audience size of 50-100K.
+It's important to aim for an audience size of 50-100K.
 -   Use manual ad placements.
 Deselect "Audience network", and only use feeds, stories and reels.
 -   Set performance goal to "Maximize reach ads".
 -   Each ad set has the same audience.